 According to analysts, the tremendous growth that the country has registered over the past few years can be attributed to improvement in telecom infrastructure and lately, to the adoption of multiple connections per user.

-But the catch is that if regulators introduce a new regulation limiting the number of cards per user (thus strengthening the verification process), and asking all operators to remove inactive SIM cards from their subscriber base, to report active subscribers, such as has been done in Vietnam and Pakistan, we would see operators’ subscriber bases shrinking dramatically.
+But the catch is that if regulators introduce a new regulation limiting the number of SIM cards per user (thus strengthening the verification process), and asking all operators to remove inactive SIM cards from their subscriber base, to report active subscribers, such as has been done in Vietnam and Pakistan, we would see operators’ subscriber bases shrinking dramatically.

 Apart from that, while TRAI data indicates a 75:25 split in urban and rural mobile connections, the split at both the subscriber level and the active connection level as found in the Juxt report is closer to 50:50.
 The report says that the mobile subscriber base in rural and urban India is 146 million and 158 million, respectively.